turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 #### Using ProxyRating in the Product Page

-In the `RatingRepository` change the `ratings_for(product)` method to map over the ratings and return proxy ratings based on the attributes:
+In the `RatingRepository` change the `ratings_for(product)` method to map over the ratings it gets back and return proxy ratings based on the attributes:

 ```ruby
 def self.ratings_for(product)